qpdf/qpdf/manual/design.rst

 Smart Pointers
 --------------

-This section describes changes to the use of smart pointers in qpdf in versions 10.6.0 and 11.0.0.
+This section describes changes to the use of smart pointers there were made in qpdf 10.6.0 as well as some planned for 11.0.0.

 Starting in qpdf 11, ``PointerHolder`` will be replaced with ``std::shared_ptr`` in qpdf's public API.
-A backward-compatible ``PointerHolder`` will be provided that should make it possible for most code to remain unchanged.
-This new ``PointerHolder`` will be marked deprecated but will provide a way to suppress the deprecation warnings.
-Code that works with containers of ``PointerHolder`` may have to be modified, though no qpdf interfaces do this.
+A backward-compatible ``PointerHolder`` class will be provided that should make it possible for most code to remain unchanged. ``PointerHolder`` may eventually be removed from qpdf entirely, but this will not happen for a while to make it easier for people who need to support multiple versions of qpdf.

+The ``POINTERHOLDER_TRANSITION`` preprocessor symbol has been introduced to help people transition from ``PointerHolder`` to ``std::shared_ptr``.
+After qpdf 11 is released, to prepare for a future qpdf without ``PointerHolder`` and to let them know that it is no longer needed, a warning will be issued if ``<qpdf/PointerHolder.hh>`` is included, though it will be possible to suppress the warning by defining ``POINTERHOLDER_TRANSITION``.
+In 10.6.0, there are some steps you can perform to prepare, but no action is required.

 The remainder of this section describes how to prepare if you want to eliminate ``PointerHolder`` from your code or what to do if you want